dcarver1/carverd/_drafts/smallIsBeautiful.md

 In what again reads as a direct rebuttal to this set of assumptions comes the following.

 > The question with which to start my investigation is obviously this: Is there enough to go road?
 Immediately we encounter a serious difficulty: What is "enough"?
 Who can tell us?
-Certainly not the economist who pursues "economic growth" as the higest of all values, and therefore has no concept of "enough".
+Certainly not the economist who pursues "economic growth" as the highest of all values, and therefore has no concept of "enough".
 There are poor societies which have too little; but where is the rich society that says; "Halt!
 We have enough"?
 There is none.
 Page 25

 This is expanded upon illustrating that is those who how that most that are pushing the conflict and most significantly effect the rate of change and so called growth.
 This is illustrated through energy consumption.
 A primary product that is by and large extract from natural capital.